May 4th – 13th 2020 (canceled)

 Capable AT tyres recommended, optionally MT

-Upon gathering at a designated meeting point south of Belgrade (the capitol of Serbia) on May 4th around 11:00 we’ll drive together in a convoy in the direction of the Valjevo mountains, covering the first 30 km on tarmac road.
+Upon gathering at a designated meeting point south of Belgrade (the capitol of Serbia) on day one of the tour around 11:00 we’ll drive together in a convoy in the direction of the Valjevo mountains, covering the first 30 km on tarmac road.
 Before we leave tarmac for our first offroad trail we will have a chance to refuel and replenish our food supplies, and then our big overland adventure will begin by ascending the Valjevo mountains in the direction of Divčibare.

 As we begin our offroad journey, we will follow the main ridge of the Valjevo mountains in a southeasterly direction slowly moving across Ravna Gora and Rajac in the direction of Rudnik mountains.
 Our first campsite will be in a nice, hidden river valley in the area of Ravna Gora.